Networking Protocols and Named Pipes¶

 -

-object for it.
-This connection has not yet started an SSL session and operates just as anet_tcp
+net_tcp_sslobject for it.
+This connection has not yet started an SSL session and operates just as anet_tcpconnection would.
+SSL can be started via thenet_tcp_ssl->beginTLSmethod.

 UDP¶